 Happy Mother’s Day!

-To see how Larry, Moe and Curly dealt with Mother’s Day, check out the short All The World’s A Stooge from 1941 when Mrs. Bullion wants to adopt war refugees and ends up with The Three Stooges.
+To see how Larry, Moe and Curly dealt with Mother’s Day, check out the short All The World’s A Stooge from 1944 when Mrs. Bullion wants to adopt war refugees and ends up with The Three Stooges.
 There’s some great social satire in this short and the guys dressed as children is a stunning visual.
 1942′s Sock A Bye Baby gives somewhat of a different spin on this theme as Larry, Moe and Curly have to take care of an abandoned baby.
-We get to see what is so easy for any Mom becomes so difficult for The Three Stooges!
+We get to see what is so easy for any Mom become so difficult for The Three Stooges!

 Here’s some information about Mother’s Day that we thought was interesting and we hope you do, too.
 Mother’s Day celebrations can be traced all the way back to ancient Greece and the Roman Empire.
 A somewhat more contemporary ancestor would be England’s ‘Mothering Sunday’ which was celebrated on the fourth Sunday of Lent.
 During the 1600′s, young men and women who were servants and apprentices would return home on Mothering Sunday and bring their Mothers gifts and cakes.